DanielaCastorena/381raylib/as0/README.md

 #381raylib - Assignment 0

-This project demonstrates a simple text animation using the Raylib library.
+This project demonstrates a simple window text animation using the Raylib library.

 ##Git Submodules